LinhTrucVo/esp-idf_arduino_hello_world/README.md

 This is the modification of esp-idf hello_world example:
 The change:
-1. Add arduino as component
+1. Add Arduino as esp-idf's component (as git's submodule)
 2. Change the target from esp32 to esp32c3
 3. Enable USB CDC to Serial communication via USB on esp32c3
 4. Configure the esp32c3 built-in JTAG for flashing and debugging.